greenerservices/version1/app/principles/actions/10b-build-on-operational-best-practice.md

 ---
 homepage: false
 layout: main
-title: 9b.
-Develop efficient software
+title: 10b.
+Build on operational best practices
 includeInBreadcrumbs: true
 eleventyNavigation:
-  key: 9b.
-Develop efficient software
+  key: 10b.
+Build on operational best practices
-  parent:  9.
-Develop and test for efficient engineering
+  parent:  10.
+Operate a greener service
 ---

 Various approaches can be adopted to reduce the energy consumption of both the ‘front end’ (the user-facing part) and the ‘back end’ of a website or application.